adeelahmed2005goolecompk-cmyk/AdeelAhmedGithub/READme.md

 # Here we starts some questions

-## **Q No 1**  What is the ‘Haarcascade file’?
+## **Q No 1:**  What is the ‘Haarcascade file’?

-**Ans** The ‘HaarCascade file’ is a classifier file in which it is defined what a face looks like, including its parameters and features.
+**Ans:** The ‘HaarCascade file’ is a classifier file in which it is defined what a face looks like, including its parameters and features.
 All possible details about the face are available in that file.
 It is a part of computer vision.

-**Q No 2** What is the code of loading an image?
+**Q No 2:** What is the code of loading an image?

-**Ans** Here is the some code to loading an image>
+**Ans:** Here is the some code to loading an image>

 **Code Input**